-A magistrates' court can issue a fine up to 2,500 or a fixed penalty notice (FPN) for the offenders.
-Individuals can then be prosecuted if they do not pay the fixed penalty notice.
+A magistrates' court can issue a fine up to £2,500 or a fixed penalty notice (FPN) for the offenders.
+Individuals can then get prosecuted if they do not pay the fixed penalty notice.

-As a rule, fixed penalty notices are given to people who;
+As a rule, fixed penalty notices will get handed out to people who:

-A public space protection order (PSPO) is used mostly by a Council when they are dealing with problems in public spaces (e.g. the control of dogs).
-Typically, council PSPO offences include dog owners who do not clean up after their dogs have fouled a public area and owners who allow their animals to enter places where they are forbidden, such as some playgrounds and park areas.
+A public space protection order (PSPO) is most used by a Council when they are dealing with problems in public spaces (e.g. the control of dogs).

 As a rule, keeping publicly-accessible land clean and clear refuse is the responsibility of litter authorities.
-They can be taken to court for failing to do so and in some cases the authorities will be ordered to pay the costs of the complainant.
-The authority will avoid court action if they clear the land within five days of the complaint notification.
+They can get taken to court for failing to do so.
+In some cases, the authorities will get an order to pay the costs of the complainant.
+Even so, an authority will avoid court action if they clear the land within five (5) days of the complaint notification.

-The court may also issue a Litter Abatement Order (LAO) which means the litter authority must clear the trash within a specified time frame.
-Noncompliance with land abatement orders is a criminal offence and could result in a fine up to £2,500 with additional fines of up to £125 per day if the offence continues after the conviction.
+The court may also issue a Litter Abatement Order (LAO).
+It means the litter authority must clear the trash within a specified time frame.
+Noncompliance with land abatement orders is a criminal offence.
+It can result in a fine up to £2,500 with extra fines of up to £125 per day if the offence continues after the conviction.

-Illegally dumping waste on public land is sometimes referred to as small scale fly-tipping.
+The illegal dumping waste on public land is often referred to as small scale fly-tipping.
 The responsibility for investigating and clearing fly-tipped waste is down to the local council.
 They can serve notice requiring occupiers or landowners to have fly-tipped waste removed from their land.

-Large scale fly-tipping incidents which involve more than a lorry load of waste, hazardous waste or fly-tipping by organised gangs is investigated and dealt with by the Environment Agency.
+The Environment Agency deals with large scale fly-tipping incidents.
+It often involves more than a lorry load of waste, hazardous waste, or fly-tipping by organised gangs.
 Private land owners are responsible for any enforced clearing of fly-tipped waste from their private land.
-Offenders may be prosecuted for;
+The offenders may get prosecuted for:

-Any time councils clean or clear roads of waste products, they must use signs and barriers to warn approaching traffic and they must follow instructions about when cleaning can be done according to the highways authorities.
+Any time councils clean or clear roads of waste products, they must use signs and barriers to warn approaching traffic.
+They must also follow instructions on when cleaning can take place - according to the highways authorities.
 Councils must also apply to the highway authority for a traffic regulation order any time they need to restrict normal traffic flow.